wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 **Ubuntu Chromium issue**

 Due to some codecs missing in the default Ubuntu Chromium install the player will not work.
-This problem can be resolved by simply by installing that codecs via console: sudo apt-get-install chromium-codecs-ffmpeg-extra
+This problem can be resolved by simply installing that codecs via console: sudo apt-get-install chromium-codecs-ffmpeg-extra

 After that your player should work fine.